z3tt/Z3tt/content/top/portfolio.md

 ##### Mentions

 <ul>

+  <li class='about'><a href='https://www.infoworld.com/article/3689971/data-workshops-for-ukraine-learn-a-skill-and-support-a-cause.html'>“Data Workshops for Ukraine: Learn a Skill and Support a Cause”</a> by Sharon Machlis</li>

   <li class='about'><a href='https://www.visualisingdata.com/2020/12/best-of-the-visualisation-web-september-2020/'>“Best of The Visualization Web September 2020”</a> by Andy Kirk highlighting the <a href='https://www.behance.net/gallery/100638417/Not-My-Cup-of-Coffee'>“Not My Cup of Coffee” graphic</a></li>